epochstamp/mdrli/README.md

 # LegoRL
 ## Overview

-LegoRL is an interface built on top of a fork based on [DeeR](https://github.com/VinF/deer/).
-It is a plugin based-system for which you can use (already existing or provided by your own) environments and deep reinforcement learning techniques (including transfer) together very easily from data generation to learning and test.
+LegoRL is a reinforcement learning plugin-based agent built on top of a fork based on [DeeR](https://github.com/VinF/deer/).
+A LegoRL agent may be mono or multi-task (which make easier implementation of transfer learning techniques) and use a Q-Network to learn.
+Furthermore, the LegoRL agent work with third-party classes (that are named "controllers") to perform exploration/exploitation routines (e.g. controlling learning rate, discount factor, €-exploration, and more...)

 ## Dependencies